-One thing we did was create multiple road trip play lists.
+One thing we did was create multiple road trip playlists.
 There are a lot of road trip songs that my family loves, but we don’t like to listen to a Disney song, then a country song, then a classic rock song.
 When we are in the mood to belt out “Let It Go” we don’t usually like to follow it up with “Don’t Blink” by Kenny Chesney.

 My family has three road trip playlists.
 The first is what I call mixed music.
 It includes songs from the 70s, 80s, 90s and today.
 Maybe even a few from the 50s and 60s.
 It has rock and roll, pop, and a few other genres that go well together.

 The second is a playlist for kids…or that is what we let people think.
 We have one called Disney/Kids Road Trip Songs.
-It includes mostly Disney songs, or songs from other animations.
+It includes mostly Disney songs or songs from other animations.
 But it also has a few songs thrown in that our kids love like “Best Day Of My Life” by American Authors.
 And while we like to say this is the playlist for kids, my husband and I will listen to it, singing at the top of our lungs, even if they are watching a movie.

 We also have a playlist of country songs for our road trip.
-Thought it doesn’t get played as often, we have several country songs we love to listen to and sing along with on the highway.
+Though it doesn’t get played as often, we have several country songs we love to listen to and sing along with on the highway.

-Play Around With The Song Order
+Play Around With The Song Order.

 Each of our playlists has a unique order for the songs.
 We have found that for our Disney songs, we like them in alphabetical order.
 Not sure why, but we do.
-Maybe you prefer to group them by movie, or by message.
+Maybe you prefer to group them by the movie, or by the message.
 Play around and see what you like to do.

 Our country music is grouped by artist.
 When I am singing along to a song by Tim McGraw, I want to keep singing songs by Tim McGraw, and not suddenly jump to another artist.